apache/spark/docs/sql-programming-guide.md

   - In PySpark, now we need Pandas 0.19.2 or upper if you want to use Pandas related functionalities, such as `toPandas`, `createDataFrame` from Pandas DataFrame, etc.
   - In PySpark, the behavior of timestamp values for Pandas related functionalities was changed to respect session timezone.
 If you want to use the old behavior, you need to set a configuration `spark.sql.execution.pandas.respectSessionTimeZone` to `False`.
 See [SPARK-22395](https://issues.apache.org/jira/browse/SPARK-22395) for details.

- - Since Spark 2.3, broadcast behaviour changed to broadcast the join side with an explicit broadcast hint first.
-See [SPARK-22489](https://issues.apache.org/jira/browse/SPARK-22489) for details.
+ - Since Spark 2.3, when either broadcast hash join or broadcast nested loop join is applicable, we prefer to broadcasting the table that is explicitly specified in a broadcast hint.
+For details, see the section [Broadcast Hint](#broadcast-hint-for-sql-queries) and [SPARK-22489](https://issues.apache.org/jira/browse/SPARK-22489) for details.

 ## Upgrading From Spark SQL 2.1 to 2.2